MalikSploit/Jeu_Puissance4_En_Java/README.md

 java -classpath build Main
 ```

-# How to generate JavaDoc
+# How to generate the JavaDoc
 ```
 cd src/JavaDoc
 javadoc ../*.java